Our groundbreaking research on voter mobilization and issue engagement has helped us pioneer new methods for getting Americans to the polls.

 How do we get such great results?
 Good old-fashioned mail.
 While we’re constantly innovating to improve our GOTV outreach using the latest technologies, those same approaches have made mail even more important than ever.
 As new social technologies overwhelm the American public, mail is the only medium that still reaches just about everyone.

 We’ve been at the forefront of research-driven innovation in mail GOTV programs.
 In the Analyst Institute’s 2013 review of GOTV tactics, three of the top four performing GOTV mailings of the 2012 election cycle were produced by VPC.
 In so-called “battleground states,” our results were 3.5 times as great as the largest effort conducted by others in the battleground.
 And our 2014 mailings reassuring first-time voters that their ballots will be secret and helping them know what to expect at the polls had almost five times as much effect as comparable nonpartisan mobilization efforts, according to an independent evaluation by researchers at Yale University.
-We saw similarly-encouraging results from our GOTV mailings for the 2016 campaign.
+Those positive results continue today.
+We saw similarly-encouraging results from our GOTV mailings for the 2018 campaign.

 In other words: Mail works in reaching voters and getting them to the polls — and we’re the best in the business.